Observable criterion for collective entanglement in Boson-lattice system

-{ \bf Entanglement criterion}--- We here investigate the collective entanglement among the lattice sites in the extended-BHM, $\hat{\cal H}_{\rm \scriptscriptstyle BH} +\hat{\cal H}_{\rm cav}$.
-We provide an experimentally-accessible criterion based on the measurement of a collective observable $\hat{\cal R}$ introduced below~\cite{sorensen2001Nature,DGCZ_PRL2000}.
-We determine the form of $\hat{\cal R}$ in analogy with the entanglement for the phase transitions appearing in other systems~\cite{tasgin2017many,gunay2019entanglement}.
-For separable states~[Eq.~(\ref{rho_sep})] its fluctuation should be larger than a critical value ${\cal R}_{\rm sep}$.
-Thus, a lower noise satisfying $\langle \Delta\hat{\cal R} \rangle < {\cal R}_{\rm sep}$ confirms the many-body entanglement among lattice sites.
+The state of lattice system realized in experiment may be well approximated as pure.
+This is because thermal fluctuations at $k_B T\sim 20$ Hz in such systems are extremely small compared to the relative energy scales, i.e., recoil or mean-interaction energies ~\cite{bloch2002quantum,esslinger2016quantum}, making the Boltzmann factors vanishingly small as $\exp(-{\varepsilon_i/k_BT})\propto \exp({-100})$.

-Previous studies on entanglement of cold atoms in other contexts adopted two approaches, i.e. a spin-squeezing-type criterion $\langle \Delta\hat{S}_x \rangle \nless \xi_{\rm sep}$~\cite{sorensen2001Nature,tasgin2017many} and quasiparticle-number-squeezing $\langle\Delta(\hat{S}_+\hat{S}_-) \rangle < \xi'_{\rm sep}$ \cite{tasgin2017many,gunay2019entanglement}, where $\hat{S}_x$ and $\hat{S}_\pm=\sum_{i=1}^N \hat{s}_{\pm}^{(i)}$ are collective atomic spin operators.
-For instance, the superradiant phase transition was shown to be revealed by the latter, not the former, criterion.
-Here, in our extended BHM, we investigate the collective entanglement among lattice sites similar to the collective many-particle entanglement above~\cite{tasgin2017many,gunay2019entanglement}.
+{ \bf Entanglement criterion}--- We now present how the multipartite entanglement among boson lattice modes can be identified using an experimentally-accessible criterion based on a collective observable $\hat{\cal R}_{\bf q}$~\cite{sorensen2001Nature,DGCZ_PRL2000}.
+Our guiding principle is to use quantum interference among boson lattice modes that can be reflected in the form of $\hat{\cal R}_{\bf q}$.
+For a separable state, its fluctuation is bounded by a value ${\cal R}_{\rm sep}$.
+A lower variance satisfying $\Delta^2\hat{\cal R}_{\bf q} < {\cal R}_{\rm sep}$ thus confirms the many-body entanglement among lattice sites.
+We demonstrate the power of our approach by applying it to the extended-BHM, $\hat{\cal H}_{\rm \scriptscriptstyle BH} +\hat{\cal H}_{\rm LR}$.